top of page

 • 2 oz.
 Dried Hibiscus Flowers

-• 2 Cinnamon Stick (Optional)
+• 2 to 4 Cinnamon Stick (Optional)

 • Agave or Coconut Sugar (Other natural sweeteners can be substituted)

-Tonic is great for inflammation, circulation, helps to break up excessive mucus, helps to regulate blood pressure, is a great diuretic, channels vital force energy to cells, may soften tumors, can increase the feelings of joy and pleasure, helps with mental focus, cools the nervous system, and help revitalize the blood.
+Tonic is great for inflammation, and circulation, helps to break up excessive mucus, helps to regulate blood pressure, is a great diuretic, channels vital force energy to cells, may soften tumors, can increase the feelings of joy and pleasure, helps with mental focus, cools the nervous system, and help revitalize the blood.

-6 views0 comments
+7 views0 comments

 bottom of page